Personal C++ notes

 short (tIt::* odWgt)(int) const = &tIt::WgtMin;

 As with non-class function pointers, the indirection operator and pointer name replace the function name in the declaration.
-As with class data pointers, the indirection operator is prefixed with the class type.
-Typedefs are defined analogously:
+As with class variable pointers, the indirection operator is prefixed with the class type.
+Unlike ordinary function pointers, the address of operator is required when assigning to the pointer.
+The class is specified when setting the pointer, but no instance is needed.

 An instance is needed to dereference the pointer, however.
-The dereferenced pointer is applied to the instance and invoked as any class function would be:
+The dereferenced pointer is applied to the instance and invoked as the class function itself would be:

 Multidimensional arrays are implemented as arrays of arrays: